Once pull-requests have been merged into

 Merging this pull-request into

-master will kick off a new build on AppVeyor but the build pipeline is configured not to publish packages to NuGet.org unless the release has been tagged.
+main will kick off a new build on AppVeyor but the build pipeline is configured not to publish packages to NuGet.org unless the release has been tagged.

 Once this build completes, a new draft release with automatically generated release notes will be available for you to polish and add any flair as needed.